Texas's 34th congressional district

-Texas's 34th congressional district is a district that was created as a result of the 2010 Census.
+Texas's 34th congressional district is a United States congressional district in the southern part of Texas that was created as a result of the 2010 census.
 The first candidates ran in the 2012 elections; the winner, Democrat Filemon Vela Jr., was seated for the 113th United States Congress.
 The district is currently represented by Vicente Gonzalez (D-McAllen), who was redistricted there from Texas's 15th congressional district.

-Texas's 34th congressional district is composed of the area on the Gulf Coast between Brownsville and Corpus Christi, the latter of which being situated in the neighbouring 27th congressional district, with a portion turning inland into the rural portions of the state.
+Texas's 34th congressional district is composed of the area on the Gulf Coast between Brownsville and Corpus Christi, the latter of which being situated in the neighboring 27th congressional district.
+It extends westward to include the northeastern portion of McAllen and surrounds, with the rest of the McAllen area being in the 15th.
 In addition to the City of Brownsville, other major towns in the district include Alice, Beeville, Harlingen, Kingsville and San Benito.